g-gualeni/QtNoid2/QtNoidJson/QtNoidJson.md

 Notice the - YAML style to create an array of objects

 Online converter YAML to JSON
 https://jsonformatter.org/yaml-to-json

+## YAML Lexer Naming
+ - STR: (+STR / -STR) this is the start and stop of the stream
+ - DOC: (+DOC / -DOC) this is the start and stop of a YAML doc.
+A YAML stream can contains multiple docs.
+ - MAP: this is key value structure
+ - VAL (=VAL): this is the key or the value in a key value pair
+ - SEQ (+SEQ / -SEQ): this mark the start or end of a sequence in a list or an array

+## Example
 ```
 person:
     name: "Mario Rossi"